daniellmb/AQUA/README.md

 ### Environments

-aqua is designed to play well with the following types of projects.
+AQUA is designed to play well with the following types of projects.

   * Web Projects
   * Node.js Projects